The 32 best Amazon Prime Day deals for October 2023

 While these didn't make our list of the top headphones you can buy, they're seeing a significant discount.

-Prime members only can save on the tiny but mighty Sony speaker.
+Prime members can save on this compact Sony Bluetooth speaker we like.

-The four-inch tall SRS-XB13 is back to $35 for October Prime, which matches its sale price for July’s Prime sale.
-You'll need a Prime membership to get the deal, however.
-This is an older model of the tiny portable.
-Sony replaced it with the SRS-XB100 earlier this year, which is currently seeing a 20 percent discount.
-They're both rated for water and dust resistance and you can pair two for stereo sound.
+The four-inch tall SRS-XB13 is back down to $35 for Prime Big Deal Days, which matches its sale price from July’s Prime Day sale.
+You'll need a Prime membership to see the deal, however.
+This is an older but still worthwhile model of the tiny portable speaker; Sony replaced it with the SRS-XB100 earlier this year, which is also currently seeing a 20 percent discount.
+Both devices are IP67-rated for water and dust resistance, and each can pair with another speaker for stereo sound.

 Roku Streaming Stick 4K